-(a) That the Bible is a self-interpreting book, throwing light upon its own great themes and disclosing the divine purpose in relation thereto; (b) that these inherent laws of interpretation are discoverable; (c) and that compliance with these laws in Bible study is necessary to a true understanding of the divine ressor.
+(a) That the Bible is a self-interpreting book, throwing light upon its own great themes and disclosing the divine purpose in relation thereto; (b) that these inherent laws of interpretation are discoverable; (c) and that compliance with these laws in Bible study is necessary to a true understanding of the divine revelation.
+The course follows a syllabus prepared by the professor.